Skip to main content

 Aunt Sister: The Legacy of Sarah Rector (Feature) | Director: Jacob Handy

 Aunt Sister: The Legacy of Sarah Rector chronicles the captivating story of an 11-year-old Black girl from Oklahoma who transformed into one of history's wealthiest Black figures.
 Through stunning reenactments and intimate conversations, the docudrama follows her extraordinary journey from the unexpected oil boom on her family's land to her rise to prominence in Kansas City.
 Based on the memories and perspectives of her descendants and the insight of a local historian, the film delves into Rector's resilience, philanthropy and enduring legacy.
-To learn more about Aunt Sister: The Legacy of Sarah Rector and filmmaker Jacob Handy visit kansascitypbs.org/local-shows/aunt-sister/.
+Learn more about Aunt Sister: The Legacy of Sarah Rector.

 Filer image